3t13nn3/tOoLs/README.md

 # tOoLs
-sMaLl sCrIpT To iMpRoVe tHe fOrM Of yOuR TeXt
+sMaLl sCrIpT To iMpRoVe tHe fOrM Of yOuR TeXt.

 ## How to use